 The course can also help prepare you for studying within mainstream vocational programmes.

 You will be able to access a range of vocational taster opportunities with options to gain additional qualifications.
 You will receive classroom support and specialist careers guidance.

-Learners can take 2 distinct pathways.
-They can either progress onto the Entry 3 Skills for Work Awards for further Vocational study or they can progress onto the Entry 3 Personal and Social Development course.
+You can take two distinct pathways, you can either progress onto the Entry 3 Skills for Work Awards for further vocational study or you can progress onto the Entry 3 Personal and Social Development course.

 Portfolio style evidence is collected and learning outcomes are assessed via practical activities and assignment-based work.